sogaiu/janet-editor-and-tooling-info/doc/kakoune.md

 # Kakoune

-Kakoune has built-in support for at least:
+Kakoune has built-in Janet support for at least:

 * Syntax highlighting
 * Indentation